Frank McElroy photo

 From meditation and yoga to seven months in India, I have spent several decades exploring a variety of spiritual practices.
 I embrace “eclectic spirituality”; for me, that incorporates concepts and practices from Tibetan Buddhism to pantheism and Taoism.
 My spiritual mentor from about twenty years ago promoted a concept of Oneness, which I still follow.
 I believe in a Divine Essence that powers and unites us all.

 Today, I am a member of the board of the Workplace Centre for Spiritual and Ethical Development.
-I am writing a book manuscript that includes accounts of my time in India and the growth of my spiritual beliefs.
+I am writing a book that includes accounts of my time in India and the growth of my spiritual beliefs.
 My Soul discovery work has encompassed everything from trauma healing and recovery to inspirational readings, journal writing, and of course, SoulCollage®.
+I am an affiliate member of the Greater Vancouver Compassion Network.

 SoulCollage®: Blend visual and written-storytelling

-I also work as a communications consultant with a passion for the environment and sustainability, history, arts and culture, and spirituality.
+I also work as a communications consultant with a passion for the environment and sustainability, social justice issues, history, arts and culture, and spirituality.
 From interviewing and research to freelance photography, my media skills and interests blend really well with SoulCollage.

 Contact: